princeprasad90/reactapp1.client/docs/auth-bff-jwt.md

 - Q: Can the BFF return tokens in the hash fragment instead of query?
   - A: Yes.
 The callback parses both.
-- Q: Do I need to change every `fetch`?
+- Q: Do I need to change every HTTP call?
   - A: Only calls that require authorization.
 For consistency, using `apiFetch` everywhere is fine.
 - Q: Can I auto‑redirect from `/login`?
   - A: Yes—uncomment the `beginLogin()` call in `Login.tsx`.